geldata/gel-mcp/README.md

-# MCP server for EdgeDB
+# MCP server for Gel

-A Model Context Protocol server that enables LLMs to instrospect schemas and execute read-only queries in EdgeDB.
+A Model Context Protocol server that enables LLMs to instrospect schemas and execute read-only queries in Gel.

 ## Components